9 Signs Your Child Is Struggling In School

-Do you suspect your child’s having problems in school?
+Do you suspect your child is having problems in school?
 Are they having trouble with homework, or are they not acting as they usually do?
-Whether your kid attends a private or public school, it often doesn’t matter.
+Whether they attend a private or public school, it often doesn’t matter.
 As you know, childhood is difficult: hormones are changing, new social pressures arise, and social media poses new problems we haven’t altogether confronted.

 If you believe your child is struggling in school, you’ll need to keep a careful watch.
 Read our warning signs of school problems, courtesy of NeuroHealth in Arlington Heights, IL.